kiniry/objective-c/s093042/assignment5/README.md

 API fragment
 ------------
-The chosen API is the API for handling operating system processes.
+The chosen API is the API for handling operating system processes (other applications).
 In Java this API includes the classes: java.lang.Runtime, java.lang.ProcessBuilder, java.lang.ProcessBuilder.Redirect, java.lang.ProcessBuilder and java.lang.Process.
 In C# this API includes the classes: System.Diagnostics.ProcessStartInfo and System.Diagnostics.Process.

-The fragment of the API that will be ported is the methods relevant for executing (and controlling) a process (another application) on the operating system, and redirect the standard I/O, i.e. stdin, stdout, stderr.
+The fragments of the API that will be ported are the methods relevant for setting up a process, executing (and controlling) a process on the operating system, redirect the standard I/O, i.e. stdin, stdout, stderr.

 Operating Sytem Process API
 ---------------------------